almohtadyg1/almohtadyg1/README.md

 ## 🧠 Summary

-> I'm a flexible and driven learner with a strong passion for exploring different fields.
+> I consider myself a flexible and driven learner with a strong passion for exploring different fields.
 While I'm still early in my journey, I've gained solid programming experience and a growing understanding of computer science through hands-on practice.
 I approach coding challenges with focus and precision, and I'm always working to improve and expand my skills.

 ---